supervisely/docs/data-organization/import/import/supported-formats-images/supervisely.md

    ┗ 📄meta.json
 ```

-**Struggled with the structure?** No worries!
-All images will be uploaded to a single dataset, so you don't have to worry about the full project structure in Supervisely format.
-All you need is to prepare images with annotations and `meta.json` file (recommended).

-Items even can be placed in any subdirectories or the root directory.
-Just make sure that an annotation file names match the image file names (e.g. annotaions file `image_1.jpg.json` is for the image `image_1.jpg`) and that the annotation file format is correct (look at the example above).

 Project meta file `meta.json` is recommended to be present in the project directory.
 It contains classes and tags definitions for the project.
-If it is not present, it will try to create it from the annotations.
+If it is not present, app will try to create it from the annotations (if possible).
 Learn more about the `meta.json` file [here](https://docs.supervisely.com/customization-and-integration/00_ann_format_navi/02_project_classes_and_tags).

 {% hint style="info" %}
-If you want to preserve the project structure with multiple datasets, you can use the [Import images in Supervisely format](https://ecosystem.supervisely.com/apps/import-images-in-sly-format) app.
+**Struggled with the structure?** No worries!

+If you don't have the recommended structure, don't worry.
+You can upload images and annotations in any structure.
+In this case, the app will upload all images and annotations to a single dataset.

+Just make sure that:

+- Annotation files are in the `.json` format.
+- Annotation files have the corresponding file name to the image file name (e.g. `image_1.jpg.json` is for the image `image_1.jpg`).
+- Annotation files have the correct format (look at the example below).
+- Image files are in the supported formats.
+- Image and annotation files can be placed in any subdirectories or the root directory.

 {% endhint %}

 # Individual Image Annotations